Running a D&D Program – The Basics

 Organizing Community-Wide Dialogue for Action and Change

-A comprehensive guide to help you develop a community-wide study circle program from start to finish.
-Study Circles are at the heart of a process for public dialogue and community change.
+A comprehensive guide from Everyday Democracy to help you develop a community-wide dialogue-to-change program from start to finish.
+Study Circles (now called “Dialogue to Change”) are at the heart of a process for public dialogue and community change.
 This process begins with community organizing, and is followed by facilitated, small-group dialogue that leads to a range of outcomes.
-Note: the Study Circles Resource Center has changed its name to Everyday Democracy and now generally refers to Study Circles as dialogue-to-action efforts.

 The Power of Appreciative Inquiry: A Practical Guide to Positive Change